joelprz92/joelprz92/README.md

 - 👋 Hi, I’m @joelprz92
-- 👀 I’m interested in SEO, Web development
+- 👀 I’m interested in SEO, Code, Software & Hardware
-- 🌱 I’m currently learning Web / Software Development
+- 🌱 I’m Software Developer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on big projects
 - 📫 How to reach me ...

 <!---